depthfirstlearning/depthfirstlearning.com/_posts/2018-07-10-DeepStack.markdown

   scenarios depend on the choices of others.
 Game theory deals with this problem by identifying subsets of outcomes called solution concepts.
 In this section, we discuss the fundamental solution concepts: Nash Equilibrium, Pareto Optimality, and Correlated Equilibrium.
-For each solution concept, We cover what it implies for a given game and how difficult it is to discover a representative strategy.
+For each solution concept, we cover what it implies for a given game and how difficult it is to discover a representative strategy.

   **Required Reading**: